-Aaron Karp is an activist generating a discussion within the climate justice movement about the need for degrowth and authentic democracy.
-He is writing a book about why our ecological crises demand economic and cultural transformation, not just an energy transition, and how the movement can lay the groundwork for these changes.
+Aaron Karp is an activist writing a book about why our ecological crises demand economic and cultural transformation, not just an energy transition, and how the climate movement can lay the groundwork for these changes.
 He writes at freedomsurvival.org and tweets @LimitsLiberate

 By Aaron Karp, The Ecologist